 With that sickening thought, I lifted my gaze from the streets toward the sky, where buildings towered around me.
 The sound of construction was constant within the city limits.
 The staggering number of incoming immigrants meant that housing couldn’t be built fast enough.
 The Times even made the claim that at our current rate of growth, London would have two million souls living within it by the end of the century, making it the largest city in the world.

 Two million people.
 That was a staggering number.

 Many of these newly arrived Londoners hailed from far distant shores, and the city had turned into a veritable melting pot of cultures and ethnicities.
 I passed a group of sailors in vibrantly colored uniforms as we neared the docks.
 They walked with rolling gaits that were more fitted for high seas than flat streets.
 All of the men had dark skin, though half were merely suntanned.
 One or two others looked to be of African ancestry.
-Several more had deep olive skin tones that hinted at middle-eastern descent.
-They laughed and jostled each other as they made their way down the avenue, pausing in their banter to call a greeting at three women, two Indian, wearing sarees, and the third a fair-skinned lass with red hair a few shades darker than my own.
-The women waved back at them distractedly, so busy were they with their own conversation that they couldn’t be bothered with these young braggarts.
+Several more had deep olive skin tones that hinted at southern European or middle-eastern descent.
+They laughed and jostled each other as they made their way down the avenue, pausing in their banter to call a greeting at three women.
+Two were Indian, wearing sarees, and the third was a fair-skinned lass with red hair a few shades darker than my own.
+The women waved back at them absentmindedly, so busy were they with their own conversation that they couldn’t be bothered with these young braggarts.

 Not for long, I promised.
 I would learn how to wield a blade and use even my fists for weapons if forced to.